-The assessment of Biodiversity, Flora & Fauna identifies, describes and assesses in an appropriate manner, the direct and indirect significant effects of the proposed development on biodiversity.
-It contains a description of the terrestrial, marine and avian biodiversity features and designated sites (other than European sites) within and surrounding the site of proposed development, followed by an assessment of the potential and likely significant effects of the proposed development alone and cumulatively with other consented projects on terrestrial, marine and avian biodiversity features and designated sites.
+As all biodiversity comprises an enormous amount of species and habitats, ecological assessment is typically divided into specialist subject areas.
+The biodiversity chapter contains a description of the terrestrial, marine and avian biodiversity features and designated sites (other than European sites) within and surrounding the site of proposed development, followed by an assessment of the potential and likely significant effects of the proposed development alone and cumulatively with other consented projects on terrestrial, marine and avian biodiversity features and designated sites.